 Create two matrices using the following code:

-I recommend the following books to learn more on logical indexing in MATLAB:
+I recommend the following books to learn more on matrix sorting in MATLAB.

-This book was the winner of a 2017 Textbook Excellence Award.
-Logical indexing, and other indexing methods, are explained clearly in the second chapter.
+This book was the winner of a Textbook Excellence Award.
+Chapter 14 covers matrix sorting, curve fitting, complex numbers, integration, differentiation, and other topics.

 MATLAB for Engineers (5th Edition)

 This excellent book is especially oriented to engineers and scientists who want to learn MATLAB programming.
 The third chapter covers matrix sorting and describes several data analysis functions, among other topics.

-I also recommend the other tutorials in this series, but especially this tutorial.
+I also recommend the other tutorials in this series.

-- How to Convert Linear Indices to Subscripts and Viceversa in MATLAB
+- How to Sort a Vector in MATLAB

 I hope you have learned how to get the elements of a matrix in descending order in MATLAB.
 The source code developed in this tutorial is available at this page.